hetzneronline/community-content/tutorials/deploy-elk-stack-with-docker/en.01.md

 * The ip or hostname of your server: `<your-server>`
 * A password of your choice for the elastic user: `<your-elastic-password>`

-## Step 1 - Install Docker Compose
+## Step 1 - Install Docker Compose (Optional)

 You may skip this step if you have already installed Docker Compose on your server.
-First, ssh into your server using the following command:
+First, SSH into your server using the following command:

 ```shell